centerpointcomputers/Infrastructure-docs/Project-Ideas.md

 # Notes and Observations

+- 10/04/2017:
+    - Custom fields in People with the Tab header of Gospel Growth contain milestones which would be better served through the implementation of Workflows.
+    - Confirmed that workflows is the best way to track a process from start to finish.

 - Importing data from another source into People, requires that the spreadsheet (table) that the data is being imported **from** matches the data table that it needs to be imported **to**.